kierandriscoll/learning-python/README.md

 print(array2)
 ```

+## PANDAS
-PANDAS Allows you to create dataframe including read/write A python dataframe is a collection of lists(arrays) Panda dataframes have their own methods (eg. .head())
+The PANDAS package allows you to create dataframes - A dataframe is a collection of lists.
+Panda dataframes have their own methods eg. `.head()`

+### Import data as a dataframe
 ```python
 import pandas as pd